-Computer Programmer Training
+Computer Programmer

-Programmer Skills and Responsibilities
+Programmer Skills & Responsibilities

 Typical day-to-day activities and in-demand skill sets for this position include the following.
 On a daily basis, computer programmers:

-• Write code using a variety of languages, e.g., C, C#, C++, PHP, Python, Perl and Java.
+• Write code using a variety of languages, e.g., Python, Java, C, C#, C++, Ruby, and PHP.

-• Update, optimize the performance and expand the functionality of existing programs.
+• Update, optimize the performance, and expand the functionality of existing programs.

 • May work in a team setting to design complex computer systems and business applications.